-In a cove sheltered by forested hillsides, Potami Beach is appreciated for its natural scenery.
+In a cove sheltered by forested hillsides, Potami Beach on the Island of Samos is appreciated for its spectacular natural scenery.
 Visitors marvel at the lush green mountains that surround the beach, and the distinctive rock formations along the coast and in the sea.
 A drawback is the pebble shoreline.

 Despite its untouched appearance, Potami Beach has good facilities, including a few cafés and restaurants.
 Sun beds and umbrellas are available for rent.

 Potami Beach is also known for its crystal-clear waters and gorgeous sunsets.
 Overlooking the beach is a medieval castle (known as the "Kastraki of Panagia Potamiou" or the "Genoan Castle") and an 11th-century Byzantine church.